 This course introduces the use of Autodesk Inventor software for the design, solution and enhancement of design projects traditionally designed with 3D CAD.
 It incorporates the use of 3D parametric technology.
 This course develops the abilities of the student to work with parametric modeling techniques.
 Lecture two hours, laboratory three hours per week.
-Prerequisite: CAD 100 and CAD 215, or permission of instructor.
+Prerequisite: None, Familiarity with CAD software a plus.